 (2) We propose a series of reproducible methods to extract contaminated samples for three code tasks and four contamination settings from the pretraining corpora of open-source LLMs, facilitating future contamination-related research.

-(3) We conduct extensive experiments among diverse contamination settings, various PLMs and LLMs on multiple code intelligence tasks.
+(3) We conduct extensive experiments among diverse contamination settings, various PLMs/LLMs on multiple code tasks and programming languages.
 A series of findings are revealed in this work, shedding light on future research and practice.